Posts Tagged ‘New York’

 Soupy was on in the late afternoon and he was live.
 It was silly, sophomoric comedy performed with one off screen voice and a studio full of technicians whose laughter was part of the show.
 Soupy didn’t need a laughtrack.
 If something was funny all inhibitions were off.

-Twenty some odd years ago I hosted the Easter Seals Telethon with Diane Smth.
+Twenty some odd years ago I hosted the Easter Seal Telethon with Diane Smth.
 Pre-show we went to “Telethon School” in Las Vegas.
 As I was being brought around someone introduced me to the director.

 “Geoff, this is Arthur Forrest,” he said.